chibisnorlax/acnhfaq/faq/island-development/island-rating.md

 ### Unknown Factors
 While the Island Rating system is heavily researched, there may be some other factors that were not discovered.
 As quoted from the authors from the breakdown document:

-> "There may still be unknown factors that affect the Island Evaluation.
-It is more likely that there are undiscovered points penalties because our tests are currently coming up a few points too high than they should."
+> "*There may still be unknown factors that affect the Island Evaluation.
+It is more likely that there are undiscovered points penalties because our tests are currently coming up a few points too high than they should.*"

 Do take your calculations with a pinch of salt with this in mind, and again - the best advise we can give is to listen to Isabelle.